Lussi Langnatt – The Most Dangerous Night of the Year

 Saint Lucia of Syracuse was a woman born in the 280s in Sicily, Italy.
 There are several legends surrounding the story of what happened to her.
 What is certain is that she was martyred on December 13th in 304 AD.
 She was declared Saint after her death.
 She became patreon saint of the blind, as she had her eyes gouged out.

-We have called the night between the 12th and 13th of December Lussi Langnatt because, according to the old Julian calendar, it was the longest night of the year, i.e. the winter solstice.
-According to old folklore, all kinds of evil forces were unleashed on this night, as light and dark fought for power.
+We have called the night between the 12th and 13th of December Lussi Langnatt because, according to the old Julian calendar, it was the longest night of the year, marking the winter solstice.
+According to old folklore, this night was especially perilous because all kinds of evil forces were believed to be unleashed as light and dark fought for dominance.

-The dangerous Lussi, an underground witch, vette or demon, was out.
-Her mission was to make sure the housework was on schedule for the Christmas celebration.
-When she discovered that things were not as they were supposed to be, she became enraged and could destroy the chimney.
+The dangerous Lussi, described as an underground witch, vette, or demon, was said to be out on this night.
+Her mission was to ensure that housework was completed on time for the Christmas celebration.
+But if she discovered that things were not as they should be, she would become furious, and her wrath could even destroy a chimney.

-Lussi Night was the only night of the year that the animals could talk with eachother, so I wanted the three Lucias to be inside a stable/barn.
+Lussi Night was the only night of the year when animals could talk to each other, and this made the occasion feel magical and mysterious.
+Because of this unique belief, I wanted the three Lucias to be inside a stable or barn, where the animals’ secret conversations could unfold around them.

 Lucias in progress

-Lussekatter “Lussicats” is the traditional wheat pastry with saffron.
-The buns are shaped as a sun, and the yellow color is supposed to symbolize the sun and the light.
+Lussekatter, or “Lussicats,” are the traditional wheat pastries flavored with saffron.
+The buns are shaped like the sun, and their bright yellow color is meant to symbolize the sun and its light.

-In my childhood, me an my siblings would dress up in Lucia outfits, all lights in the house were turned off, and we would walk into the livingroom carrying candles, and freshly baked lussekatter for our parents.
-With our long and dark winters, this was a night we looked forward to.
+In my childhood, my siblings and I would dress up in Lucia outfits, and all the lights in the house would be turned off.
+Then, we would walk into the living room carrying candles and freshly baked lussekatter for our parents.
+Because our winters were so long and dark, this was a night we always looked forward to.

-I used quite a lot of scrap metal for this scene.
-Breaking, sawing, cutting of details and elements and using them as a base for something new.
+I used quite a lot of scrap metal for this scene, and the process involved breaking, sawing, and cutting various details and elements.
+Because these pieces could serve as a base for something entirely new, they became essential to bringing the scene to life.